jjkwan-cmd/pmm-imc-content-skills-playbook/README.md

 # PMM IMC Content Skills Playbook

-A library of Claude skills for Plaud's PMM team — built to make AI-assisted work more structured, consistent, and repeatable across the full content lifecycle.
+A library of Claude skills for Plaud's PMM-imc-content team — built to make AI workflow more structured, consistent, and repeatable across the full content lifecycle.

 ---